Venky Jois made his NBL debut with the Melbourne United at 25 years of age. He scored two points in his first game.

 In October 2019, Jois joined the Memphis Hustle of the NBA G League.
 He missed two months with an undisclosed injury.
 Jois averaged 5.9 points and 3.9 rebounds in 12.3 minutes per game in 18 games.

-In February 2021, Jois joined Pirot of the Basketball League of Serbia.
-In seven games, he averaged 10.0 points, 5.6 rebounds, 1.7 assists and 1.3 steals per game.
+In February 2021, Jois joined Pirot in the Basketball League of Serbia and, across seven games, averaged 10.0 points, 5.6 rebounds, 1.7 assists, and 1.3 steals per game.

 - 2× First-team All-Big Sky (2015, 2016)